 Surgery involved opening of the joint, examining and removing the damaged portions of cruciate ligament and examining the meniscus.
-Damaged portions of the medial meniscus were excised, if found, with the remaining meniscus left intact, as it is an important stabiliser and impact cushion inside the knee joint.
+Damaged portions of the medial meniscus, if present, were excised, leaving the remaining meniscus intact, as it is an important stabiliser and impact cushion inside the knee joint.